yohannescodes/School-Management-System/README.md

 # School-Management-System
-School Management System is a program that lets you create account as either a school registrar (or an admin as we labeled it there) and a teacher.
+School Management System is a program that lets you create account as either a school registrar (or an admin as we labeled it there) or a teacher.
 With your particular account info, you can sign in and manage a school according to your user previelage.

 1. If you are a registrar, you can register new students and see the list of students in any of the grades and sections in the school you manage.
 2. If you are a teacher,  you can grade your students, see their list and also roster.